fubar2/toolfactory-galaxy-server/README.md

 3. A history containing 15 demonstration tool generation jobs to rerun and build on.
 Samples use bash, python, perl (yes, even perl.
 Galaxy is a very welcoming community..), Rscript and for more discerning users, prolog and lisp.
 Any scriptable language in Conda should work.

-## Depends on docker-galaxy-stable
+## Built on docker-galaxy-stable

-This flavour of the docker-compose infrastructure is copied from https://github.com/bgruening/docker-galaxy-stable - there is excellent documentation at that site.
+This flavour of the docker-compose infrastructure is based on https://github.com/bgruening/docker-galaxy-stable - there is excellent documentation at that site.
 Respect.
 A few minor pointers only are provided below - please refer to the original documentation for details about this extensive infrastructure for Galaxy flavours including
 (untested) cluster and other deployment options.

+## A standalone, pop-up desktop Galaxy appliance

-The Appliance supporting the ToolFactory is a fully featured `docker-galaxy-stable` Galaxy server, ideal for scientists and developers who need their own pop-up desktop server for learning how Galaxy works, building new tools, using interactive environments and any available toolshed tools to do real work, potentially at scale.
+The Appliance supporting the ToolFactory is a fully featured `docker-galaxy-stable` Galaxy server, ideal for scientists and developers who can use a private pop-up desktop server for learning how Galaxy works, building new tools, using interactive environments and any available toolshed tools to do real work, potentially at scale.
 The Appliance adds only one specific container.
 The others are all pulled from Björn's docker-galaxy-stable quay.io containers.